AaronBray/AaronBray.github.io/_posts/2025-10-01-Anonymous.md

 What service is running on ports 139 and 445?
 21?
 {% endhighlight bash %}

-Lets start smbmap to enumerate the open shares
+## Lets start smbmap to enumerate the open shares

 {% highlight bash %}
 $ smbmap -H <target_IP>
 {% endhighlight bash %}

-Running this we can see the answer to question 4
+## Running this we can see the answer to question 4

 ![img]({{ '/assets/images/anon/2-anon.png' | relative_url }})
->
+{% highlight bash %}
 There's a share on the user's computer.
 What's it called?
->
+{% endhighlight bash %}

-Now that thats out of the way lets get that User and Root Flag ...
+## Now that thats out of the way lets get that User and Root Flag ...

-I admittedly originally thought this was a steganography challenge I spent awhile looking for hidden data in the dog pictures And while they are adorable, there was nothing more to be found there
+## I admittedly originally thought this was a steganography challenge
+## I spent awhile looking for hidden data in the dog pictures
+## And while they are adorable, there was nothing more to be found there

-Moving to the ftp server,
+## Moving to the ftp server,
-We can see that we are allowed to login as anonymous
+## We can see that we are allowed to login as anonymous

 {% highlight bash %}
 $ ftp anonymous@<target_IP>
 {% endhighlight bash %}

-We can see a directory named scripts...interesting...:
+## We can see a directory named scripts...interesting...:

 ![img]({{ '/assets/images/anon/3-anon.png' | relative_url }})

-Lets download the files inside to our local machine
+## Lets download the files inside to our local machine

 {% highlight bash %}
 ftp> prompt